ionathanch/ionathanch.github.io/_posts/2020-12-28-thulium-failure.md

 I haven't been exactly vigilant in maintaining good data redundancy.
 I doubt that I ever will, since I'll only exert just enough effort to create a setup that I'll deem "good enough".
 But since I've been given a chance to rearrange some things, here's what I plan to do:

-* Victor, will be the primary Thulium drive, and will not only contain all of what Sasha currently has, but *also* a backup of all of my photos.
+* Victor will be the primary Thulium drive, and will not only contain all of what Sasha currently has, but *also* a backup of all of my photos.
-* Orion, will be the backup Thulium drive, and will follow some of William's very complete but rather excessive [backup guide](https://www.williamjbowman.com/blog/2020/06/30/setting-up-your-backup-service/) to sync from Orion.
+* Orion, being the larger disk, will be the backup Thulium drive, and will follow some of William's very complete but rather excessive [backup guide](https://www.williamjbowman.com/blog/2020/06/30/setting-up-your-backup-service/) to back up from Orion.
 * Sasha will then be installed into my desktop, largely untouched, except with a GUI and my development tools installed, because I want to see just how long I can keep using it until it really dies out.
 * Monty and Gerty will be retired and stored away.